sevvandi/SKSite/content/joinus/index.md

 An interest to learn more mathematics and statistics is essential, because a PhD or an MSc is a journey into the unknown exploring new territories.

-I'm always happy to chat with prospective Honours, MSc and PhD students.
-Information on RMIT Scholarships is available at https://www.rmit.edu.au/research/research-degrees/scholarships.
+I'm always happy to chat with prospective MSc and PhD students.